connectordb/connectordb.io/_docs/pipescript/index.rst

 Transforms: PipeScript
 =======================================

-ConnectorDB uses a special tiny  time-series analysis language, called PipeScript to perform transformations on your data.
+ConnectorDB uses a tiny  time-series analysis language, called PipeScript, to transform your data into desired format.

 The goal of PipeScript is to make most data preparation a single line of code.